GDP per capita in Philippines

 Philippines - GDP per capita (U.S. Dollars)

-GDP growth falls in the third quarter
+GDP growth accelerates in the third quarter, defies inflation and rate hikes

 Philippines - GDP per capita (USD) Data